Positive Quote for Today

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from Quote Fancy.
+With permission, I have extracted this picture-quote from Quotes Lyfe.
 All rights reserved worldwide.

-Maybe it's due to my softness that I was never appointed a prefect during my high school years at Starehe Boys' Centre.
-Frankly speaking, I don't think I would have summoned the courage to command my fellow students to go down for twelve press-ups the way most prefects in the school did to errant boys.
+Maybe it's good I wasn't appointed a prefect during my high school years because it wouldn't have felt like me to command my fellow students to go down for twelve press-ups the way most prefects in our school did.

-After I acquired a disciplined lifestyle four years ago, I came to believe that I had evolved into a man of valor.
+After I became disciplined four years ago, I thought I had acquired the boldness of a lion.
 But alas!
-Something happened several weeks ago that made me realize the Englishmen were right when they quipped that "old fears die hard".
+Something happened several weeks ago that made me realize old fears die hard.

-RECOMMENDATION: If you've enjoyed the above story on becoming assertive, you might also enjoy another one on "Developing Courage" which I wrote more than five years ago.
-Just click on that link in blue to dive straight into the story.
+RECOMMENDATION: If you've enjoyed the above story on becoming assertive, you might also enjoy another one on "Developing Courage" which I wrote six years ago.
+Just click that link in blue to dive straight into the story.

 ---------------------------------------------------------------------